getodk/docs/docs/entities-intro.rst

 Can I have a million Entities?
 ------------------------------

+There are two current limitations that make this impractical: data transfer and form performance.

-My form captures data on multiple different things in a repeat.
-Can I create one Entity per repeat instance?
+My form captures data on multiple different things, can I create multiple Entities with a single submission?
 -------------------------------------------------------------------------------------------------------------

 Not yet but this is something we eventually intend to support.

-What you can do for now is capture base information in one form and then use a separate form to create each Entity that you currently represent by repeat instances.
+If you'd like to create or update multiple Entities of the same type in a repeat, what you can do for now is capture base information in one form and then use a separate form to create each Entity that you currently represent by repeat instances.
 You can link those submissions to their parent by including the parent id in the child Entity.

 My form captures data about multiple different things, not in a repeat.
 Can I create multiple related entities?
 ----------------------------------------------------------------------------------------------------------------